Are Your Loading Dock Safety System Maintenance Costs Cutting into Profit?

 The loading dock is an essential part of any manufacturing company, warehouse, or distribution center.
 It is what allows the process of raw materials to enter and completed goods to be transported to consumers and end users.
 Unfortunately, the loading dock can be a hazardous environment where accidents can occur.
 It is estimated that 25% of all industrial accidents happen at the loading dock according to ISHN.

 To mitigate the risk of accidents, organizations often invest in loading dock safety systems to mitigate the risk of accidents or injury at the loading dock.
-A variety of systems can be found on the market to prevent these incidents such as hook restraints, wheel chocks, blocking arms, and interlocking gladhand systems.
+A variety of systems can be found on the market to reduce these incidents such as hook restraints, wheel chocks, blocking arms, and interlocking gladhand systems.

 Organizations often invest in these systems to avoid accidental injuries at the dock and spend anywhere from thousands to millions for a corporate or site wide roll out of one of these systems.
 Companies expect these systems to be a one-time investment that will prevent them from incurring the costs associated with a workplace injury or potential death.